BIOP/ijp-imagetoatlas/dataset_prerequisite.md

 - [Kheops](https://github.com/BIOP/ijp-kheops) Fiji plugin ,
 - [NGFF converter by Glencoe](https://www.glencoesoftware.com/products/ngff-converter/) (!n5 not supported, choose OME-TIFF).

-Alternatively, if you have access to an OMERO database, you can upload your images to OMERO, and the pyramidal levels will by computed by the server ([TODO] : get confirmation of this).
+Alternatively, if you have access to an OMERO database, you can upload your images to OMERO, and the pyramidal levels will by computed by the server.

 RGB images as well as fluorescent 8-bits and 16-bits images have been successfully tested.